 Manulife Investment Management works primarily with institutional clients such as other financial institutions and sponsors of large investment accounts.
-It operates as an advisor to the advisor firm.
+It operates as an advisor to multiple other advisor firms.

 Manulife Investment Management Background

 Manulife currently oversees billions in assets under management (AUM).
 The firm is based in Boston and employs advisory teams around the world.
 Though formed in 1968, the firm registered as an investment advisor with the Securities and Exchange Commission (SEC) in 1992.